nihaomiao/CVPR23_LFDM/README.md

 LFDM
 =====
-The official pytorch implementation of our CVPR 2023 paper "Conditional Image-to-Video Generation with Latent Flow Diffusion Models"
+The pytorch implementation of our CVPR 2023 paper "Conditional Image-to-Video Generation with Latent Flow Diffusion Models"

 This repository is still under development.